Internet-of-Bananas/installation-guide/README.md

 After completing the installation, connect the USB cable to the NodeMCU, and the other end of the cable connect to the computer's USB.

-In `Tools> Boards` menu, select the board` NodeMCU 1.0 (ESP-12E Module) `from the list.
+In `Tools> Boards` menu, select the board `NodeMCU 1.0 (ESP-12E Module)` from the list.
 Again in the `Tools> Port` menu, select the *Com* port of your NodeMCU board.

 ### 1.3.
 Verify the installation
 To test whether the installation was successful, open the menu `File> Examples> 01.
 Basics> Blink`.

-Then select the menu command `Skecth> Upload`, or press `Ctrl + U` or `Command+U` in Mac Computer.
+Then select the menu command `Skecth> Upload`, or press `Ctrl + U` or `Command+U` in Mac computer.
 The Blink skecth will be sent to the microcontroller, and the Esp8266's internal LED will flash in a interval of 1000 milliseconds or 1 second.

 To experiment with different intervals, replace the value of `delay (1000);` for example: